-Plus, the regular Lates highlights are waiting for you to enjoy, including live music and the best silent disco in town.
+Plus, all the regular Lates highlights are waiting for you to enjoy, including live music and the best silent disco in town.

-Science Museum Lates are adults-only, after-hours theme nights that take place in the Museum on the last Wednesday of every month.
+Science Museum Lates are adults-only, after-hours theme nights that take place in the museum on the last Wednesday of every month.
 Each entry in this hugely popular ongoing series of events centres on a different theme: from sex to climate change, from big data to childhood.

 See what we have planned for the coming months

-Inspiring, enlightening and unbelievably good fun, Lates always draw a crowd, so we strongly suggest you arrive early to ensure the best chance of getting in.
+Inspiring, enlightening and unbelievably good fun, Lates always draw a crowd, so we suggest you arrive early to ensure the best chance of getting in.
 Be advised that you may have to queue before a timed event.

 Also on this month